What is the purpose of the excavator?

 12.14.The Top 5 Uses For Excavators

 Because of its versatility, the excavator is one of the most popularly used pieces of heavy equipment across all types of construction and landscaping projects.
-Used most often for digging and earthmoving, the body of an excavator comprises of a boom, dipper (or stick), and bucket.
-These pieces connect to a cab that sits on a rotating house that, for most models, can rotate a 360 degrees, making it great for moving in small, confined spaces with a great range of motion.
-You can find excavators with either tracks or wheels depending on the manufacturer and the project's nature.
+Used most often for digging and earthmoving, the body of an excavator comprises a boom, dipper (or stick), and bucket.
+These components connect to a cab that is mounted on a rotating house which, for most models, offers a full 360 degrees of rotation, making it ideal for maneuvering in tight spaces with an impressive range of motion.
+Depending on the manufacturer and project requirements, excavators can come equipped with either tracks or wheels.

 Table of Contents